spotify/HubFramework/documentation/Concept guide.md

 ## Layout trait

 Layout traits are used to define layout relationships between components.
 Instead of hard-coding margins and relationships between concrete component implementations - layout traits enables components to work with layout in a more abstract way.
-Each component simply defines which layout traits that best describe it, in terms of layout, and then an implementation of `HUBComponentLayoutManager` computes the exact margins that should be applied to it.
+Each component simply defines the layout traits that best describe it, in terms of layout, and then an implementation of `HUBComponentLayoutManager` computes the exact margins that should be applied to it.

 For more information see: